Le5tes/CV/README.md

 [5]:https://github.com/Le5tes/hex-ops
 [6]:https://github.com/Xin00163/mmog
 [7]:https://github.com/LarsFin/Making-a-secure-web-app
+******
 ## Skills and Attributes
 I am a:

 #### Fast and Motivated Learner
 I have an excellent head for facts, but more importantly I'm able to quickly understand new concepts and apply them to problems, often in novel ways, to achieve good results.
+This ability has served me well in school, university and most recently at Makers Academy.

 I also love to learn.
 I've always found I'm happiest when getting my head around a new system, concept or idea.

 #### Excellent Problem Solver
 My brain works in a very logical and analytical way that, combined with my attention to detail, makes me very good at solving problems, from fixing bugs to designing systems to complete a complicated task.